It’s summertime in Aspen and Laura and Nicole’s favorite time to get out and explore the surrounding mountains.

 The hike of all hikes.
 A summer tradition for the Tarumianz family.
 It takes some planning and a degree in logistics but it’s worth it.
 While its approximately a 100-mile drive between Aspen and Crested Butte, the hike between the two mountain towns is only about 11-miles.
 The hike begins at the iconic Maroon Bells, climbing 3,000 feet and seven miles to West Maroon Pass and descending four miles toward Crested Butte.
 The wildflowers are truly stunning and the views from the top of the pass will have you singing The Hills Are Alive from Sound of Music.
 The trail ends at Schofield Park, 14 miles from Crested Butte.
 Make sure you arrange to have a car pick you up at the end of the hike.
 Spend the night in Crested Butte, and either hike, shuttle or drive back to Aspen the following day.
 There are different options and services to assist you when planning this hike.

-Someone from Nicole’s group will drive a car to Crested Butte with their overnight bags (Clarita duffels of course) and extra gear.
-They stay the night in the laid-back mountain town, try a new restaurant or go to an old favorite and spend the next day hiking and mountain biking Crested Butte’s famous trails.
-This summer they put bikes and paddle boards on the car, paddled Lost Lake on the way out of town and stopped in Redstone for Detroit style pizza at Propaganda Pie.
+When in Crested Butte, we love trying a new restaurant or going to an old favorite.
+We then spend the next day hiking and mountain biking Crested Butte’s famous trails.
+This summer they put bikes and paddle boards on the car, and paddled Lost Lake on the way out of town, stopping in Redstone for Detroit style pizza at Propaganda Pie.
 Highly recommended.

 Happy Hiking!